GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 start on the Python version.
 Developers should consult the GMT API Documentation for more details.

-Most of the GMT default parameters have changed named in order to group parameters into logical groups and to use more consistent naming.
+Most of the GMT default parameters have changed names in order to group parameters into logical groups and to use more consistent naming, and some new default parameters have been added as well.
-Some new default parameters have been added as well, such as :ref:`MAP_ANNOT_ORTHO <MAP_ANNOT_ORTHO>`, which controls whether axes annotations for Cartesian plots are horizontal or orthogonal to the individual axes.

 Because of the default name changes and other command-line changes (such as making **-m** obsolete), we recommend that users of GMT 4 consider learning the new rules and defaults.
-However, to ease the transition to GMT 5 you may use the enable-compat switch when running configure , thus allowing the use of many obsolete default names and command switches (you will receive a warning instead).
+However, to ease the transition to GMT 5 you may run it in compatibility mode, thus allowing the use of many obsolete default names and command switches (you will receive a warning instead).